stan-dev/loo/cran-comments.md

 No ERRORs, WARNINGs, or NOTEs

 ## Downstream dependencies
-No issues found when running revdep checks
+No issues related to this package found when running revdep checks